plenoptic-org/plenoptic/docs/user_guide/reproduce/synthesizing_adversarial_examples/adversarial_examples_metamer.md

 plt.text(700, 0.5, f"Likely categories:\n- {likely_cats}");
 ```

-The category of the target image is cheeseburger.
-This is the desired category of our adversarial example.
+Putting it all together, the goal of the synthesis procedure in this notebook is to create an image that looks like our original macaque image while being classified as a cheeseburger.

 +++